Skip to main content

 Inclusion – Required for DevOps Continuous Delivery Pipeline

-As a noun the official definition of the word inclusion is defined as the state of being included or being made a part of something.
+As a noun, the official definition of the word inclusion is defined as the state of being included or being made a part of something.
 When a book covers many different ideas and subjects, it is an example of the inclusion of many ideas.
 When multiple people are all invited to be part of a group, this is an example of the inclusion of many different people.
-There are many certification classes available for DevOps, Agile and ITSM.
+There are many certification classes available for DevOps, Agile, and ITSM.
 All of them will speak of Inclusion.
 When considering inclusion in a DevOps Continuous Delivery Pipeline, service providers frequently miss the inclusion of some very necessary elements.
 In order to ensure real value, and cost-effective solutions fast, it is back to basics.
-Consider the inclusion of the following: Best Practices and Methodologies: These are the answer for how to.
-It is not just one best practice, methodology or standard that will get you there.
+Consider the inclusion of the following: Best Practices and Methodologies: These are the answers for how to.
+It is not just one best practice, methodology, or standard that will get you there.
 “There” is where you are trying to go.
-Consider methods such as DevOps, ITSM, Agile, Lean and st
+Consider methods such as DevOps, ITSM, Agile, Lean, an

 DevOps Leaders Take Action – Key Takeaways